 If you try these techniques but anger still persists, please reach out to us for help.

 How can we help you?

-If you or a person you know is struggling with their anger, please contact us.
+If you or someone you know is struggling with anger, please get in touch with us.
 We can help to retrain the brain to form habits around anger management.
-At Brain Training Australia, we offer NeurOptimal® Dynamical Neurofeedback® and have helped thousands of Perth people to achieve mental clarity and find peace.
+At Brain Training Australia, we offer NeurOptimal® Dynamical Neurofeedback® and have helped thousands of Perth people achieve mental clarity and find peace.
 You can train your brain to focus and live a more fulfilling, less stressful life.

 Neurofeedback uses real-time displays of brain activity provided by electroencephalography (EEG).
-This information used teaches you to self-regulate your brain function.
-It detects the glitches in your brains electrical activity that can undermine optimal functioning.
+This information teaches you to self-regulate your brain function.
+It detects the glitches in your brain’s electrical activity that can undermine optimal functioning.

 The feedback system informs your brain of any sudden shifts by interrupting the sound you are listening to.
 Through this technique, your mind can refocus on the present moment.
 By refocusing, your brain activity can self-correct.

 NeurOptimal® brain training is a very relaxing experience.
 It needs no effort on your part.
 You can sit comfortably, listen to music, read a book or meditate and let the neurofeedback do the work for you.
 Neurofeedback trains your brain to become more flexible, resilient, and regulated to enable you to function at your best.